Free 21 Day Purification workshop on March 31st at 6-7pm at:

 *These statements have not been evaluated by the Food & Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.

-At the end of this week we'll officially be entering Spring, something most of us have been waiting for impatiently the last couple of months.
 In Traditional Chinese Medicine (TCM), spring marks the decline of Yin, which predominated the winter months, and the reawakening / renewal of Yang, which arrives at its peak in the summertime.
 In order to maintain our health & longevity we must obey the ebb and flow of Yin and Yang as they move through the seasons, which means we must eat and dress according to the season in order to preserve the balance between ourselves and nature.

 In TCM theory, spring is all about growth, movement, and expansion; and is associated with the Liver (wood element).
 The liver governs the distribution of Qi and blood, and it's in the beginning of spring when Qi comes out of its winter hibernation with a strong flow and the desire to expand.
 In Western Medicine this relates to a more active metabolism; so its important that we encourage the flow of Qi through being active and sustaining a proper diet.
 Keep in mind that since spring is a Liver season, diseases associated with the Liver (high-blood pressure, high-cholesterol, and cerbrovascular diseases), are more prominent, because of such pathological patterns as Qi stagnation, blood stasis and hyperactivity of Liver Yang.
 You can think of these as the liver overheating, poor lipid metabolism, atherosclerosis, and internal heat that rises up to harass the heart.
 Another common Liver pathology during this season comes in the form of emotional disturbances like anger, frustration, and stress, which can damage the Liver's ability to function properly.